 REES 39023/HIST 33609 Returning the Gaze: The West and the Rest (A. Ilieva) This course provides insight into identity dynamics between the "West," as the center of economic power and self-proclaimed normative humanity, and the "Rest," as the poor, backward, volatile periphery.
 We investigate the relationship between South East European self-representations and the imagined Western gaze.
 Inherent in the act of looking at oneself through the eyes of another is assuming the other's standard.
 We will contemplate the responses to this existential position—self-consciousness, defiance, arrogance, self-exoticization—and consider how these responses have been incorporated in the texture of the national, gender, and social identities in the region.
 We will read works by Orhan Pamuk, Ivo Andrić, Nikos Kazantzakis, Aleko Konstantinov, Emir Kusturica, and Milcho Manchevski.

-HIJD 40204/HIST 42204 A Protohistory of Race?
+HIJD 40204/HIST 60904 A Protohistory of Race?
 Judaism, Christianity, and Islam in Spain and North Africa, 1200–1600 (D. Nirenberg) This course focuses on phenomena of mass conversion and the emergence of ideologies of lineage and purity of blood in the western Mediterranean, more specifically, the Iberian Peninsula and the Maghreb.
 The rivalry between Islam and Christianity (with Judaism a frequent go-between) in this region produced many distinctive cultural formations, among which were ideas about the limits of conversion that may be compared to modern concepts of race.
 The word "race" was itself first applied to humans in Iberia during this period to designate Christians descended from Muslims or Jews, and similar concepts emerged in Islamic North Africa.
 We will explore these ideas in the Christian Iberian kingdoms, with frequent excursions into Almoravid, Almohad, Marinid, and Nasrid Islamic polities.
 Our goal will be to produce a Mediterranean archaeology of some of the concepts with which Christian and Muslim colonizers encountered the New World and sub-Saharan Africa in the sixteenth century.
+N.B.: This course counts as a History graduate colloquium.

 HIST 42304 Patronage and the Production of Culture in Renaissance Italy and Her Neighbors (A. Palmer) The great works of literature, philosophy, art, architecture, music, and science which the word "Renaissance" invokes were products of a complex system of patronage and hierarchy in which local, personal, and international politics were as essential to innovation as ideas and movements.
 This course examines how historians of early modern Europe can strive to access, understand, and describe the web of hierarchy and inequality that bound the creative minds of Renaissance Europe to wealthy patrons, poor apprentices, distant princes, friends and rivals, women and servants, and the many other agents, almost invisible in written sources, who were vital to the production and transformation of culture.